 - Check if network discovery is turned off on the Windows machine you are troubleshooting.
 To check this, search for “manage advanced sharing settings” in start menu and then ensure that “network discovery and “file and printer sharing” options are turned on in the affected network profiles (private, public, all networks).

 - If the issue lies in a mapped network drive, try adding the drive as a network location (shared folder) instead of a mapped network drive.
 An alternative approach is to type the UNC path of the mapped network drive instead.
+Finally, in case you have provisioned the mapped drives by using the hostname or FQDN of the file server, try to recreate the mapped drives but this time by using the server’s IP address.
+This can be helpful in cases where you are accessing the mapped drives via a workgroup (non-domain) machine via VPN and the DNS resolution does not work as expected.

 - Reset the Indexing database on the local computer.
 Navigate in Windows start menu to “indexing options” then click the “Advanced” button and click the “Rebuild” option.
 This will force Windows to re-build the search index.
 This can take a long time (hours, depending on the size of your file data).
 You may also need to rebuild the search index also in your file server.